tonethar/IGME-330-Master/notes/node-and-web-services-2.md

   	"design-quotes": "./index.js"
   }
 ```
-- `"design-quotes"` is now the name of the command
+- `"design-quotes"` above is the name of the command
 - create the link by typing `npm link` on the command line (Mac users will need `sudo` at the beginning again)

 - ***Test it!
 Type `design-quotes 10` from any directory - now the script should run from anywhere!***